CharlotteFoley/recipes/pancakes.md

 - Heat a pan on medium heat.
 - Poor a scoup of batter in the pan.
 - After 30 seconds, turn over the pancakes.
+ADD LOTS OF SALT AND CHEESE!
 - After another 30 seconds, get the pancake out of the pan.